systematic-magic/vendors/text.rst

 	If a reference to :ref:`panel letter<figure_pannel>` is missing, then please ask author to provide one.

 11.4.
-Check that figure numbers are assigned to figures continuously and there are no gaps in a sequence.
-In other words there should be no situation when there are figures 1, 3 and 4 in the article, but figure 2 is missing.
+Figure numbering must NOT have any gaps in sequence.
+In other words there must be no situation when there are figures 1, 3 and 4 in the article, but figure 2 is missing.

 At the same time, upon authors request, figures can appear in the text in any order.
 E.g. figure 2 before figure 1 is OK.